General Education Certificate

 - Communications: Demonstrate purposeful, inclusive communication through a variety of contexts.

 - Mathematics: Apply quantitative reasoning to real-world situations.

 - Professionalism and Career Development: Apply skills which support career and professional success.

 - Science: Analyze how scientific principles are applied in real-world contexts.

-- Social Science: Critically evaluate social or psychological issues that impact human behavior.
+- Social Science: Critically evaluate how human behavior impacts society.